Meth Addiction Treatment

 The Prevalence of Meth Addiction

-Methamphetamines, or “meth,” is a class of stimulant drugs that can profoundly impact the body and mind.
-Meth comes in many forms, from pills to a paste-like substance called “base,” a fine powder, or a smooth rock-like appearance called “crystal meth.”
-However, there is no safe level of meth use or meth addiction, regardless of the form of meth being used, and it always presents a myriad of dangers and challenges.
+Methamphetamine, or “meth,” is a class of stimulant drugs that can profoundly impact the body and mind.
+Meth is an amphetamine that comes in many forms, from pills to a paste-like substance called “base,” a fine powder, or a smooth, rock-like appearance called “crystal meth.”
+While there are highly limited uses for stimulants in a medical setting, such as in Adderall, an FDA-approved medication in treating attention deficit hyperactivity disorder (ADHD), there is no safe level of meth use, with its highly addictive properties leading to substance abuse, methamphetamine addiction, and methamphetamine use disorder.

 The use of meth is also much more widespread than many may realize, with about two million people 12 and older across the United States having reported using meth in some form in 2019 alone, indicating a steady rise in meth use throughout the country.
-However, while this many people using meth can already be surprising, this number does not account for the various ways that meth can affect the lives of those even not directly using the drug.
-Family members, loved ones, and communities can all be impacted by one person’s use of meth, making the widespread effects of meth addiction even more prevalent.
+However, while this many people using meth can already be surprising, this number does not account for the various ways that drug abuse can affect the lives of those who are not directly using the drug.
+Family members, loved ones, and communities can all be impacted by one person’s meth and drug use, making the effects of meth addiction even more prevalent.

 Despite these challenges, healing is always possible.
 Hawaii Island Recovery is ready to help you take your first step toward a healthy, sober life today, whether you are overcoming the use of meth yourself or supporting a loved one’s healing journey in effective meth addiction treatment.